 Allied Health professionals play an integral role in the allergy / immunology subspecialty.
 Many Allied Health professionals in allergy / immunology follow individual patients throughout their lives, as well as interface with other family members of all ages who have the same or similar condition.
 Career choices include allergy technicians, nurse practitioners (NPs), registered nurses (RNs), licensed practical nurses (LPNs), physician assistants (PAs) and medical administrators.

-Visit the AAAAI’s Career Connections Center to search for Allied Health opportunities.
+Visit the AAAAI’s Career Connections Center to search for a variety of jobs in allergy / immunology including allied health opportunities.